lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 | ML-DSA-87 |     2592    |      32     |    4627   |
 {: #tab-mldsa-sizes title="ML-DSA Key and Signature Sizes in bytes"}

-When these values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-encoding-to-der}}.
+For all serialization routines below, when these values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-encoding-to-der}}.

 While ML-DSA has a single fixed-size representation for each of public key, private key (seed), and signature, the traditional component might allow multiple valid encodings; for example an elliptic curve public key might be validly encoded as either compressed or uncompressed [SEC1], or an RSA private key could be encoded in Chinese Remainder Theorem form [RFC8017].
 In order to obtain interoperability, composite algorithms MUST use the following encodings of the underlying components: